 For many people, remote work can improve mental health by:

-- Reducing or eliminating stressful commutes
+- Reducing or eliminating stressful commutes and saving money

 Risks of Working from Home

 Without careful planning, remote work can take a toll on your mental health.
 First and foremost, it can leave people feeling isolated without a traditionally important social anchor.
 Without daily interactions with colleagues at work, some people do not get enough personal interaction to feel fulfilled and may start to feel down or isolated from others.
 Social isolation can create stress of its own and exacerbate mental health conditions such as anxiety and depression, substance abuse or agoraphobia.

 Remote work can also harm mental health by:

 - Increasing anxiety with making separate mental and physical spaces for home and work lives